jahan-addison/credence/credence/ir/README.md

 # Intermediate Representation

-The currently available IR is a linear 4-tuple ive named a "Qaudruple". it is a generic platform-agnostic set of instructions that closely matches a target machine language.
+The available IR is a linear 4-tuple I've named a "Qaudruple."
+It is a platform-agnostic set of abstract instructions that resembles a target machine language.

 The construction uses two stacks, an operand stack and "temporary" stack.
 The operand stack comes from an [rvalue queue](https://github.com/jahan-addison/credence/blob/master/credence/queue.cc) of a block scope of expressions, ordered by operator precedence.
 A "temporary" breaks up mutual-recursion such that data types may fit on a 3- or 4- tuple.
 The temporary construction algorithm may be found [here](https://github.com/jahan-addison/credence/blob/master/credence/ir/temp.cc).